Home insurance glossary

 This is damage to your home or contents that happens unexpectedly, either by chance or as the result of an accident.

-You can add additional accidental damage cover to both your buildings and contents insurance to cover any mishaps or unexpected events.
+You can add enhanced accidental damage cover to both your buildings and contents insurance to cover any mishaps or unexpected events.
 This could be anything from damaging a pipe while hanging a picture frame to spilling paint on a carpet.

 Alarms